 The submittal of project documentation is required for all projects.
-Place required project documents in Project Suite Enterprise Edition (PSEE) within the Design Development Documentation Module concurrent with the second PS&E submittal.
+Place required project documents in Project Suite Enterprise Edition (PSEE) within the Design Development Documentation (DDD) Module concurrent with the second PS&E submittal.
 Place only final documents in this folder structure; do not submit working files or draft documents.
 Standard file format is PDF; however, an Excel spreadsheet may be placed in the folder structure if protected to prohibit changes.

 When the PSEE module is fully populated and no additional plan changes are expected, the Department will lock the Design Development Documentation Module, typically not later than the project advertisement date.
+Project managers do not inherit the ability to modify the status of the DDD module within the project.
+This permission is controlled by the district wide permission "Manage Design Documentation Module Status," and each district should have a policy of how this permission is assigned.